How to Make Notes for UPSC

-Whatever method you decide to follow, one thing to remember is to keep your notes handy at all times and in a proper file.
+Whatever method one may follow, one thing has to remember that the notes have to be kept handy at all times and has to be kept in a proper file.
 It is a good idea to use colored flags to demarcate different topics.
-With such systematic preparation, a student can face the challenge of any competitive exam with confidence.
+With such systematic preparation of making the notes the challenge of revision can be faced with much greater confidence.

 Now the last question when should one start making notes?
 One should start making notes right from the very beginning of the preparation and could be much before taking an attempt to write the Prelims exam.